Open-Systems-Pharmacology/Suite/CODING_STANDARDS.md

 * All members variable should be declared at one place of a class definition.
 * Prefer variables initialization at the point of declaration .
 * Do not use public members.
 Use properties instead.
-* Do not use Hungarian notation (e.g. b for Boolean, s for strings etc.).
+* Do not use Hungarian notation (e.g. b for boolean, s for strings etc.).
 * Except for program constants, never use global variables.

 ## Comments